 The characters in each word are compared using the corresponding rule in characterMatchTypes where the correspondence is determined prior to applying any deletions or permutations from sequence matching; the characters of any words in excess of the number of rules in characterMatchTypes are matched using the last rule.
-If characterMatchTypes is characterExact, then corresponding characters within the words match if they are the same.
-If it is characterCaseIgnore then corresponding characters within the words match if they are the same when differences in case are ignored.
+If characterMatchTypes is characterExact, then the corresponding characters within the words match if they are the same.
+If it is characterCaseIgnore, then the corresponding characters match if they map to the same when differences in case are ignored.
 If it is characterMapped, the characters match if they map to the same character according to an implementation-defined mapping table.
 This table shall be such as to allow national characters listed in Figure A.2/T.51 to be matched using only the characters A-Z and 0-9 in presented values, and may map short sequences of characters onto a single character, e.g., ae to a-e-diphthong or ue to u-umlaut.

-7.6 Approximate Matching Rules
+8.6 Approximate Matching Rules

-7.6.1 Approximate String Match
+8.6.1 Approximate String Match